-In order to qualify for a Jobseeker's payment you must prove that you are capable of work.
-For a day to be regarded as a day of unemployment the person claiming a Jobseeker's payment must be capable of work on that day.
-A person is considered to be capable of work if there is no evidence to the contrary (e.g. unless s/he states otherwise), or where, on request, s/he fails to produce a final medical certificate from their doctor following a period of illness.
+To qualify for a Jobseeker's payment, you must prove that you are capable of work.
+For a day to be regarded as a day of unemployment, the person claiming a Jobseeker's payment must be capable of work on that day.

+A person is capable of work if there is no evidence to the contrary (e.g., unless s/he states otherwise), or where, on request, s/he fails to produce a final medical certificate from their doctor following a period of illness.